MEGA65/mega65-core/docs/15khz-rgb-csync.md

     Pin 10 (GND)   <----+
                         +------------   Ground wire

+    15kHz Auto-Detection:
+    Pin 12 (SDA)   <---[470Ω]----   Pin 15 (SCL)

     Not connected:
     - DB-9 Pin 6 (Intensity) - not used
     - DB-9 Pins 8, 9 - not used

+    Note: CSYNC is available on both VGA pin 13 (HSYNC) and pin 14 (VSYNC) for flexibility with different adapters.
 ```

+The 470Ω resistor between VGA pins 12 and 15 enables automatic 15kHz mode detection.
+Pin 12 is driven LOW by the MEGA65, and pin 15 has an external 5V pull-up on the board.
+When the resistor bridges them, pin 15 is pulled below the logic threshold, enabling 15kHz mode.
+Without this resistor, the MEGA65 outputs standard 31kHz VGA.

 ## Interlace Support for V400 Modes